Elegant Rubbings with Art Foil

 You can create elegant rubbings for your art journaling, mixed media art, or decor.

-Foil transfer papers are used for interior decorating, and they’re sold in small amounts as “Renaissance Foil,” sold at Michael’s and other art supply stores.
-(I’m pretty sure you can use Speedball foil from Amazon.com, just as well.
-I’m testing it in September 2020.)
+Foil transfer papers are used for interior decorating.
+They’re sold in small amounts as “Renaissance Foil,” which is sold at Amazon, Michael’s, etc. (You can also use Speedball foil, which is nearly as good.)

-The following illustrated instructions should help you use it effectively.
-(These photos are from around 2004, when Internet connections were slow, and images had to be small.)
+The following tips should help you use the foil papers effectively.
+(These photos are from around 2005, when Internet connections were slow, and images had to be small.)

 Above: Rubbings on black tissue paper: